 W1Interactive Lecture TopicsHands-on Lab Sessions

-MCourse Introduction, Basic Electronic CircuitsElectronics Bootcamp, LEDs and resistors
+MCourse Introduction, Basic Electronic CircuitsElectronics Bootcamp

 WRobot Sensing and Sensors Sensor Evaluation